GeoscienceAustralia/hiperseis/README.md

-# SeismicStnQC
+# Repository for idevelopment of software and metadata for passive seismic project
-Seismic Station Data and Metadata QC
+Root directory